 Most bathrooms have a fan, which makes it somewhat easy to clear smoke out of the room fairly quickly.
-You can speed up this process even more by opening a window and lighting a candle, if possible.
+You can speed up this process even more by opening a window and lighting a scented candle, if possible.

 But if you don’t want to be confined to the bathroom every time you smoke, there are other ways to cut down on the odor.
 You just need to keep a few things in mind.

 Fabrics and textiles like to hold onto smoke and odor.
-If you smoke indoors quite a lot, chances are your sofa and carpet has absorbed much of the stale smoke odor most people try to avoid.
+If you smoke indoors quite a lot, chances are your sofa and carpet have absorbed much of the stale smoke odor most people try to avoid.
 Washing curtains, bedding, and furniture covers regularly can help you keep your smoking habit to yourself.

 If you’ve just smoked inside and need to clear the air in a hurry, breaking out the vacuum is a great way to remove some of the residual odor from your house.

-A strong essential oil like rosemary, eucalyptus, or peppermint will very quickly mask cannabis scent and will also help you feel alert and refreshed.
+A strong essential oil like rosemary, eucalyptus, or peppermint will very quickly mask the cannabis scent and will also help you feel alert and refreshed.
 Lavender, orange, and lemon are three others that would do the trick.

 A lot of camping equipment stores carry air-tight plastic cases meant to keep goods and small electronics dry on canoe trips.
 They’re just as handy for keeping the weed smell from reeking up your room.

 Your post-hot boxing weed smell is just one part of a vast universe of smells that someone out there has designed a tool to take on.

-If you have a canister of Febreze laying around then give it a few swirls.
-Your car should certainly have some air vents to exercise so blast those too to hide the weed smell.
+If you have a canister of Febreze laying around, then give it a few swirls.
+Your car should certainly have some air vents to exercise, so blast those too to hide the weed smell.

-There are, of course, automobile specific methods to use for resolving how to hide the smell of weed too.
+There are automobile-specific methods to use for resolving how to hide the smell of weed too.
 Are dangling air fresheners campy?
 Yes.
 But those flat dangling pine trees were invented for a reason.
 This reason!